 Yes, you can claim insurance if you get hospitalized because of COVID-19.
 The insurance company will likely ask for a doctor’s note or some other proof that you were actually hospitalized because of the virus.
-But as long as you have that documentation, you should be able to get reimbursed for your hospital bills.
+But as long as you have that documentation, you should be reimbursed for your hospital bills.

 Can COVID be transmitted by air?

 Yes, COVID can indeed be transmitted by air.
 If you are around someone infected, they can spread it to you through coughing or sneezing.